Visit Wales: Welsh tourist industry

-Over one million trips are taken to Wales annually by overseas tourists.
-The general United Kingdom accounts for 93% of tourism trips to Wales.
-Seventy percent of tourists to Wales come from other parts of the United Kingdom for a holiday, 20% to visit friends or relatives and 7% for a business trip.
-Fifty percent of trips by UK tourists to Wales go to the countryside or small towns/villages.
-The most popular origins of overseas visitors are Republic of Ireland, United States, and Germany.

-The most popular activities undertaken by tourists in Wales are: walking, swimming, visiting historic attractions such as castles and visiting museums and galleries.
 The most popular attraction in Wales is the Museum of Welsh Life which attracts over 600,000 visitors annually.

 In serviced accommodation in Wales, there are over 80,000 bed spaces available.

 Tourist Information Centres

-There are 65 tourist information centres around Wales, offering local information, accommodation booking services and other services.
+Prior to 2020 there were 65 tourist information centres around Wales, offering local information, accommodation booking services and other services.

 This network of centres offers a service to the 13 million visitors that come to Wales every year.
 They are run by over 40 different managing authorities and Visit Wales co-ordinates the network to set and monitor standards of presentation, information and customer care.